-It is conceivable that variables not associated with the relative effectiveness of the pest management programme or the effects of the road (eg plant or animal disease, or extreme weather events) may be contributing to poorer than anticipated recovery of one or more of the monitored biodiversity indicators.
-These situations are considered to be beyond the control of the Alliance-Transport Agency and will not trigger any adaptive management response.
-Adaptive improvement of the pest management programme will only occur where less than expected monitoring outcomes are likely-considered to be the result of continued animal pest impacts or the direct effects of the road.
+It is conceivable that variables not associated with the relative effectiveness of the pest management programme or the effects of the road (e.g. plant or animal disease, or extreme weather events) may be contributing to poorer than anticipated recovery of one or more of the monitored biodiversity indicators.
+These situations are considered to be beyond the control of the Transport Agency and will not trigger any adaptive management response.

-8.69.6 Appointment of pest management contractors and development of a Pest Management Operational Plan
+9.7 Appointment of pest management contractors and development of a Pest Management Operational Plan